 What Affects My LTV Ratio?

-Another important thing to note is that moneylenders and banks are under no obligation to give you the maximum LTV you apply for.
+Another important thing to note is that financial institutions and banks are under no obligation to give you the maximum LTV you apply for.
 In some cases, they might lower their upper LTV limit if they deem such a course of action to be appropriate to your situation.
 Depending on your financial circumstances, a lower LTV might be more desirable to you – for example, if you have a lot of money stashed away in cash savings that you wish to put toward the purchase.
 Here are a few common factors that could lower your LTV:

 1. Any Outstanding Home Loans You Have

-If you already have another outstanding home loan, your second home loan will usually be automatically capped at 50% with most lenders.
+If you already have another outstanding home loan, your second home loan will usually be automatically capped at 50% with most financial institutions.
 If you already have two home loans, it will be capped at 40%.
 You should be able to pay the remaining amount using a mix of CPF OA funds and cash – but percentage requirements may vary depending on your unique situation.

 2. The Length of the Remaining Lease on the Property

 If you are buying a leasehold property and the remaining lease is between 36 and 40 years, there will be a maximum cap of 60% on the LTV.
-If the lease is 35 years or less, many lenders will not be willing to grant you a mortgage loan at all – and you may not be able to use your CPF funds, either, so be careful here!
+If the lease is 35 years or less, many financial institutions will not be willing to grant you a mortgage loan at all – and you may not be able to use your CPF funds, either, so be careful here!

 3. The Location and Condition of the Property